Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola. Block…

 Sureste basin is a proven hydrocarbon province and includes the Saline, Campeche-Sigsbee and Villharmosa uplift basins.
 Deposits in the basin range from the late-Triassic to Holocene ages.

 Block 7 covers an area of 122,000 acres and is located in the shallow offshore waters of the Sureste Basin.

-The production sharing agreement for the block was executed by the developers in 2015 alongside the agreement for Block 2.
+A production sharing agreement for the block was signed by the developers in 2015 alongside that for Block 2.

-The two blocks are estimated to contain a combined 162,904 gross acres of high-profile prospects and well-established plays.
+The two blocks combined are estimated to contain 162,904 gross acres of high-profile prospects and well-established plays.